Overture to Death

-Plot Summary
+Plot summary

 In the picturesque village of Vale-of-Pen-Cuckoo, tensions are running high amongst the seven people who gather to discuss a charity production to raise funds for a new church piano.
 The local squire, Jocelyn Jerningham, disapproves of his son's, Henry, relationship with Dinah Copeland, the rector's daughter.
 The Jerninghams are somewhat impoverished nobles and Henry needs to marry a wealthy woman in order to maintain the estate of Pen Cuckoo.
 Jocelyn's cousin, Eleanor Prentice, is a sexless spinster who is madly in love with Rector Copeland and also disapproves of Henry and Dinah's relationship.
-Miss Prentice's best friend, Idris Campanula, is also in love with the rector and the two spinsters aren't always on friendly terms.
-They both disapprove of newcomer Selia Ross who is apparently having an affair with Dr. Templett who has an invalid wife.
-When Mrs. Ross suggests they put on a production of "Shop Windows", everyone is in agreement except the two spinsters who are outnumbered.
+Miss Prentice's best friend, Idris Campanula, is also in love with the rector and the two spinsters are sometimes competitors.
+They both disapprove of newcomer Selia Ross who is apparently having an affair with Dr Templett who has an invalid wife.
+When Mrs Ross suggests they put on a production of "Shop Windows", everyone is in agreement except the two spinsters who are outnumbered.

 Rehearsals do not go well as several actors refuse to take the production seriously and Miss Prentice and Miss Campanula argue over who should play the opening overture.
-Eventually, it is decided that Miss Prentice will open the play with 'Venetian Suite' by Ethelbert Nevin.
-However, she develops a painful finger and has to drop out just minutes before the production begins.
+Eventually they decide that Miss Prentice will open the play with 'Venetian Suite' by Ethelbert Nevin.
+She develops a painful finger and drops out minutes before the production begins on Saturday evening.
 Miss Campanula sits down at the piano to play Sergei Rachmaninoff's familiar Prelude in C-sharp minor and is promptly shot dead by a Colt 32 that was hidden in the piano.

+The one good result of this shocking murder is that this wealthy victim left her wealth to the rector.
+His daughter Dinah gains as well.